-One fine spring morning, as I turned off of Bradford Street onto the St. James’ campus, I saw something a little unusual: a fair-sized possum crossing the gravel driveway headed from the area of the Parish House towards the wood line on the edge of the property.
-Some of you may have heard me tell this story before.
-Now, seeing a possum isn’t really unusual in this part of the country… they’re pretty common.
-What made this particular possum encounter a little unusual was, first, the time of day: possums are generally nocturnal.
+Welp, it’s Mother’s Day… so I’m going to retell y’all one of my favorite Mother’s Day parables… one that concerns this very Parish.
+Once upon a fine spring morning, as I turned off Bradford Street onto the St. James’ campus, I saw something a little unusual: a fair-sized possum crossing the gravel driveway headed from the area of the Parish House towards the wood line on the edge of the property.
+Now, seeing a possum isn’t all that unusual in this part of the country… they’re pretty common.
+What made this particular possum encounter a little uncommon was, first and foremost, the time of day: possums are generally nocturnal.
 And, second, as the possum crossed the drive (it was moving pretty quickly, because it saw me coming), it made a little “hop” about mid-way across the gravel before disappearing into the undergrowth.
-As I looked more closely, I could see something else: small, gray and furry moving on the gravel about where the “hop” had taken place.
+As I looked more closely, I could see something else: small and gray and furry moving on the gravel about where the “hop” had taken place.
 When I got out of the car to see what it was, I found that it was a baby possum, not more than five inches from nose to rump, making its way with great difficulty across the gravel toward the wood line following what I realized must have been its mama.
 The “hop” was probably more of a forceful nudge.
 The baby’s coat was thin… just beginning to grow in, and its eyes were not fully-open.
 Too big to be in the pouch… too small to be on its own.
 As it moved, it made a continuous “chuh… chuh… chuh…” sound almost like a prolonged series of stifled sneezes.
 Perhaps it was sick, I thought.
 In any case, the way things were looking, it probably wouldn’t be long before it was snapped up by a hawk… or a cat.
 Even a churchyard can be a dangerous place for a baby possum separated from its mother.
 Looking past the baby towards the wood line, I saw mama watching and waiting in the shadow of the undergrowth.
 She wasn’t going anywhere.
 I didn’t want to touch the baby, partly because it I didn’t want to frighten it, and partly because I didn’t want to transfer my scent to it.
 So, I found a small bit of twig that had fallen from a tree, allowed the baby to grab ahold of it with its little pink claws and then, gently, carried it to the edge of the undergrowth and lowered it to the ground within a few feet of its mother.
 The baby had been pretty quiet during its airborne transit from the driveway to the wood line, but as I walked away, I could hear it starting up that odd “chuh… chuh… chuh…” sound again.
 Later, I Googled “possum sneezes” and learned that baby possums, known as “joeys,” don’t mewl or squeak like many other baby mammals.
 They call out to their mothers by making that “chuh… chuh… chuh…” sound.
-Who knew?
+Who knew, right?
 I’m glad I was able to help reconnect mom and baby, and I hope they are doing OK.
 God loves possums too.

 Jesus was pretty insistent about the importance of the flock following the voice of the shepherd.
 Flocks exist for a purpose, and an effective shepherd leads them in the way of that purpose.
 When sheep stray, they’re not living into the purpose for which they were created… and that’s when things inevitably begin to go wrong.
 Elsewhere in the Bible, we read of the consequences of sheep straying, and being led astray, by false shepherds.
 Ezekiel railed against “shepherds” who were leading their “sheep” astray in Judah in the years leading up to the destruction of the First Temple and the Babylonian Captivity (34:7-16).
 Later, after the Jews had returned to Jerusalem and rebuilt the Temple, the prophet Zechariah warned that God would take a sword to the (ineffective) shepherd and (once again) scatter the sheep… so that the flock could be culled and then rehabilitated over time (13:7-9).
 You’d think God’s people would have learned from their experiences in Babylon, but they apparently still had some work to do.
 Later, the Apostle Paul would urge the elders of the nascent church in Ephesus to keep careful watch over themselves and the “flock” with which the Holy Spirit had entrusted them, in order that the wolves might not come and prey upon it (Acts 20:28-29).